Ishmam156/bdmap-coverage/README.md

 It has `dotenv` so you can use .env file in the root to hide your environment variables (.env is in the .gitignore)

 It has `express-async-errors` so you can just let the error middleware catch errors.
-See server/controllers/messagesController.js for example with a custom error.

-The backend lives in /api
+The backend lives in `/api` route

-`Chokidar` is for watching changes in backend files.
-Using nodemon would lead to webpack rebuilding frontend every time we make a change to a controller.
-The project uses nodemon to restart the server when files in the root change and restart may be required (see package.json).

 Other requests than /api will go to the frontend

-When not in production we want to use webpack dev & hot loading middlewares.
-They make it so that changes to frontend code are seen without refreshing the page.

-In production it just serves the static files.

 #### jsconfig.json